tushar-sharma/tushar-sharma.github.io/_posts/2018-12-20-decoding-ndtv-dawin-theory.md

 <img src="http://footage.framepool.com/shotimg/qf/933507018-forensic-pathology-pipette-analysing-microscope.jpg" >

-However being scientific means that theory satisfies the following
+However being scientific means that a theory satisfies the following

-1. verifiable
+1. *verifiable* (based on observation)

-2. peer reviewed
+2. *peer reviewed* (reviewed by other qualitifed scientists)

-3. falsifablity
+3. *falsifablity*  (that can be refuted)

 Hence germ theory is scientific theory but "law of attraction" is not.
 Quantum healing or homeopath also fails the scientific test.